Anne Heche dies after being taken off life support, spokesperson says

 "Anne Heche has been peacefully taken off life support," Holly Baird, a spokesperson for Heche's family, said Sunday evening.

 The announcement came two days after Heche was declared brain dead from a a brain injury and severe burns after speeding and crashing her car into a home in the residential Mar Vista neighborhood last Friday, Aug 5.
-Heche was pulled from the vehicle as the building erupted in flames.
-She was rushed to the Grossman Burn Center at West Hills Hospital in Los Angeles.
+Heche was pulled from the vehicle as the building erupted in flames, and was rushed to the Grossman Burn Center at West Hills Hospital in Los Angeles.

 Heche had been kept on life support in case her organs could be donated.